nanosoftonline/express-tdd/readme.md

 Easy as that!

 It might not look that way but there is actually quite a lot happening here.
-If we want to build scalable and flexible applications we need a way of breaking up the complexity.
+If we intend building scalable and flexible applications we need a way of breaking up the complexity into small and testable parts.

 Complexity!
 What complexity?